 Start by add up what you want to make per hour (including prep, travel time, set-up/clean-up) and add at least 30-40% to cover taxes, health insurance and other expenses an employer would normally cover.
 Add to that any other costs to you e.g. room rental fees, supplies, storage containers, photocopying etc. Then, once you have this figure you can decide which approach to take.

 For example, lets say you are teaching a water colour painting class:

-Let’s say the class is 1 hour long and it takes you 1 hour at home to prep each lesson and 30 minutes to set-up and 30 minutes to clean-up.
+Let’s say the class is 1 hour long and it takes you 30 minutes at home to prep each lesson and 15 minutes to set-up and 15 minutes to clean-up for a total of 2 hours of your time per class.
 You live around the corner so there is negligible travel time.
 They give you the room for free so no room rental costs.
 You run the class for 8 week sessions at a time.
 You also provide table cover paper, water pots, pencils and some other supplies but ask participants to purchase paint and paper.
-Your supply cost is $100 for 8 participants or $12.50 per participant.
+Your supply cost adds up to $100 for 8 participants or $12.50 per participant.
 So for this example:

 Your instructor wages: 2 hours of time at $25/hr = $50, adding 30% to this is a total of $65 per class.
 For 8 weeks of classes, the total is $65 x 8 = $520 for 16 hours of work or $32.50 per hour.
 Remember that covers more than just your basic instructor wage.
 Many freelancers forget to factor in taxes, medical etc.

 Supply costs for the 8 week session is $100 or $12.50 per participant.

 This means a total cost to you of $620 for 8 participants for the 8 week course.